simorgh1/cd-lambda/Readme.md

 #### Linter

-Perhaps one of the most important features is to validate the current template and this is the job of cf-lint and the related vscode extension that will validate your changes against the aws api.
-It helps a lot since you do not need to run the template in cloudformation task in order to receive the response, but an instant validation inside vscode after any edit.
+Perhaps one of the most important features is to validate the current template and this is the job of *cf-lint* and the related vscode extension that will validate your changes against the aws api.
+It helps a lot since you do not need to run the template in cloudformation stack in order to receive the response, but an instant validation inside vscode after any edit.

 ### Feedback